First Published: 1979

 Our apparent fragmentation is only temporary.
 It is a tragic state of affairs (either a wrong turn or fall from heaven) produced by a sick modernism.
 Yet all who enter a timeless building will see, or can see, the quality without a name.

-Christopher Alexander’s argument is deeply spiritual: he believes in a version of non-dualistic panpsychism in which everything possesses this kind of spiritual “quality without a name.”
+Christopher Alexander’s argument is spiritual: he believes in a version of non-dualistic panpsychism in which everything possesses the spiritual “quality without a name.”
 It is there when you feel most yourself; it is there in the calm of the brook; in the setting of the sun and the whistle of the wind.

 And his favourite moments: